-Though most of us associate allergy flare-ups with springtime, autumn can also trigger an itch in our dogs and cats.
+Though most of us associate allergy flare-ups with the birds, bees, flowers and trees of springtime, autumn can also trigger an itch in our dogs and cats.
 When humans suffer from allergies, we get classic respiratory signs like congestion, sneezing and watery eyes.
-Our pets instead tend to develop itchy skin and ear infections, which are also unpleasant.
+Our furry friends, however, tend to develop itchy skin and ear infections, which are just as unpleasant!

-Allergic pets can be quite miserable--their itchy skin drives them crazy!
-You may see your pet chewing at her feet, scratching her face on your carpet or digging at her belly in an attempt to get some relief.
-The skin of the ears can get inflamed and become more prone to infection.
-All of that scratching can also incite skin infections, making the itchiness all the more worse.
-Petplan Dog-in-Chief, Wellington, suffers from chronic allergies and can often be found wearing a comfy cone this time of the year to protect himself from rubbing his itchy skin raw!
+Allergic pets can be quite miserable – their itchy skin drives them crazy!
+You may see pets chewing their feet, scratching their face on the carpet or digging at their belly in an attempt to get some relief.
+The ears can also become inflamed and more prone to infection.
+All of that itching and scratching can lead to skin infections, making the itchiness all the more worse.

-Antihistamines.
-Just like with us, using medications that block histamines helps stop that itchy feeling.
+- Antihistamines: Just like with us, medications that block histamines help stop that itchy feeling.

-Medicated shampoos.
-Often, just bathing your allergic dog more often during peak allergy season can help by physically removing allergens.
+- Medicated shampoos: Bathing your allergic dog more often during peak allergy season often helps by physically removing allergens.
 Sometimes soothing medicated baths are also necessary.

-Antibiotics.
-If infection is present, your pets’s doctor will prescribe oral or topical antibiotics.
+- Antibiotics: If a skin or ear infection occurs, your pet’s doc will prescribe oral or topical antibiotics.

 - Steroids: A little bit of steroid goes a long way toward stopping the itchy inflammation that comes with allergies.
 Steroids are not a long-term solution but provide much needed short-term relief.